jalik/js-logger/README.md

 // Disable logger after 30 seconds.
 setTimeout(() => {
-  logger.setActive(false);
+  // Anything that is logged after this line will be ignored. logger.setActive(false);
-  // Anything that is logged after the line above will be ignored. logger.info('Sky is blue');
+  logger.info('Sky is blue');
 }, 30000)
 ```